cuijiyao01/docker-k8s-training/kubernetes/exercise_05_persistence.md

 ```

 ### Step 3: create custom content
-Locate the busybox pod and open a shell session into it: `kubectl exec -ti nginx-storage-pod ash`
+Locate the alpine pod and open a shell session into it: `kubectl exec -ti nginx-storage-pod ash`
-Busybox has no `bash` binary, `ash` is actually correct :wink:
+Alpine Linux has no `bash` binary, `ash` is actually correct :wink:
 Navigate to the directory mentioned in the `volumeMounts` section and create a custom `index.html`.
 You can re-use the code you used in the docker exercises the other day.
 Once you are done, disconnect from the pod and close the shell session.

 ### Step 4: Remove and re-attach the storage
-Delete the busybox helper pod, you created earlier: ` kubectl delete pod nginx-storage-pod`
+Delete the alpine helper pod, you created earlier: ` kubectl delete pod nginx-storage-pod`
 Then create a new deployment that uses the `nginx-pvc`.
 However `run nginx` will not work this time, since you need to specify the volume mount.
 Extend the deployment.yaml from exercises 3 with a `volumes` and `volumeMounts` section.
 You can use the pod spec listed above as an example.

 Please note that our storage backend (`default` storage class based on `gcePersistentDisk`) does not support `readWriteMany` mounts.
 You can either mount the volume once for write access (like you did in step 2) or several times as readOnly.
 Since our deployment has 3 replicas and we don't want to modify the `index.html`, mount the `nginx-pvc` by adding `readOnly: true` to both the `volumeMounts` and the `volumes.persistentVolumeClaim` sections.